turingschool/gear-up/there_is_an_i_in_team.markdown

 * In what ways can you contribute to these norms and expectations?

 ### Survey (5 min)
-Please fill out the survey linked here.
-In addition to providing staff with feedback on your experience, we've also included some reflection questions to help you process the final round of discussions you had with your team.
+Please fill out the [survey linked here](https://goo.gl/forms/VTWUbuuSfKycRXrz1).
+We've also included some reflection questions to help you process the final round of discussions you had with your team.

 * What did it feel like having to repeat your teammate's comments at the beginning of the exercise and state how you would address his or her concerns?
 How could or would this skill benefit you in a team setting?
 * How was the dynamic of your first conversation different that the second conversation?
 What concerns or frustrations, if any, remained?